Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 To protect the E.L.
 Smith Water Treatment Plant in a situation where the North Saskatchewan River overtops its banks, our engineering studies have shown that permanent flood barriers are needed in key locations around the facility.
 Once constructed, these barriers will limit potential damage to critical equipment and drinking water reservoirs, and ensure that we can resume producing clean drinking water as quickly as possible after a flood.

 We have compiled and assessed all of the perspectives, suggestions, and comments received during community engagement.
-The following map shows the a combination of grass-covered embankments and flood walls that will be built around E.L.
+The following map shows a combination of grass-covered embankments and flood walls that will be built around E.L.
 Smith to meet technical requirements, reduce the impacts to vegetation and minimize the cost to rate payers.

 Two types of flood barriers can be used to protect the water treatment plant in the case of a major flood.